zecure/shadowd.zecure.org/content/overview/introduction.md

 ### Attack Detection

-Shadow Daemon combines [white- and blacklisting](/documentation/architecture) to deliver the best detection results.
+Shadow Daemon combines [white- and blacklisting](/documentation/architecture) to deliver very good detection results.
 The blacklist makes use of the sophisticated PHPIDS filters and searches for known attack patterns in the user input.
-Its algorithm uses a dynamic threshold that allows to adjust the sensitivity of attack detection based on the context.

 The whitelist on the other hand searches for irregularities in the user input based on strict rules that define how the input should look like.
 Together they can detect almost any attack on a web application and still have a very low false-positive rate.
 Both systems are optional, e.g., it is possible to disable the whitelist and only rely on the blacklist to simplify the installation.